dongyifan199/MDD-on-LPN/README.md

 Package
 -----
-These executable programs are required to be run in Linux under the operating environment of "Meddly".
+These executable programs are required to be run in Ubuntu 16.04 under the operating environment of "Meddly".
 This package could be obtained by "https://meddly.sourceforge.io/" with the licensed under the GNU Lesser General Public License Version 3.

 Environment
 -----
 Readers are required to download the package of "Meddly" and configure the environment locally under the guidence of this package.

+If the readers need the source code for more details of our work or just for compiling, please contact me by "dongyifan199@gmail.com".